rsksmart/rif-relay/README.md

 - Elimination of interaction with Uniswap: relay providers receive tokens in a worker address under their control to later on decide what to do with funds.
 - Reducing gas costs by optimizing the existing GSN architecture.

-Our main objective is to provide the RSK ecosystem with the means to enable blockchain applications and end-users (wallet-apps) to pay for transaction fees using tokes, removing the need get RBTC.
+Our main objective is to provide the RSK ecosystem with the means to enable blockchain applications and end-users (wallet-apps) to pay for transaction fees using tokes, removing the need to get RBTC.

 The RIF Enveloping team is working on a new architecture to further reduce gas costs while simplifying the entire design of the solution.
 This changes will be part of the upcoming version 2.